Going Solar in Tampa

 With an average of 244 days of sunshine a year the Tampa Bay area is a prime location for solar electric systems.
 The costs of almost year-round air conditioning, not to mention heating your pool, can make your energy bills prohibitively expensive.
 Installing a solar electric system can reduce, and possibly eliminate your monthly energy bill, all while helping you to lead a more sustainable life, decreasing your environmental footprint.

 Now is a great time to invest in solar as prices have plummeted 70 % since 1998.
-The average residential solar system in Florida costs between $15,000-25,000.
-Factor the price of running your home with fossil-fuel based energy over the next 25 years, and you’ll find that a solar energy system provides a considerable return on your investment.
+The average residential solar system in Tampa costs between $15,000-25,000.
+Factor the price of running your home with fossil-fuel-based energy over the next 25 years, and you’ll find that a solar energy system provides a considerable return on your investment.

 What are Your Solar Options in Tampa?